 Originally, I had my doubts about the $182,000 figure, since the median 2007 net worth of all US households is $109,000 based on a Federal Reserve survey.
 However, could it be that everybody in America can all buy new Porsche 911 Turbos with plenty of money left over if they wanted to?
-After some thought, I tweeted out the story to see what the community would say, and the responses astounded me!
+After some thought, I shared the story over social media to see what the community would say, and the negative responses astounded me!

 NOBODY BELIEVES IN REALITY